Biosphere Expeditions wolf conservation

 Biosphere Expeditions wolf conservation – setting out to search for the wolf

-The methodology used was to go out in small teams to different areas to comb as much ground as possible to see if wolves had been in that particular patch.
-We were armed with data sheets, maps, sample collecting kits and radios.
+Setting out out in small teams to different areas we combed as much ground as possible.
+We were checking for signs to see if wolves had been in that particular patch.
+Armed with data sheets, maps, sample collecting kits and radios, we scoured our assigned areas.
 We also had a GPS device to mark our tracks and the position of any noted wolf activity.

 The wolf migrated across from Poland in 2002.
 In Lower Saxony 22 family groups have been identified, but more information is needed.
 Some wolves have been radio collared and more information is known about them.
 We can track their travels – some cover huge distances.
 The biggest threat to them is getting killed crossing the autobahn.